ManfredAabye/diva-distribution/README.md

-# ⚠️ This is expert knowledge and has no use yet. ⚠️
+# ⚠️ This is a feasibility study and has no practical use yet ⚠️

 ## 🚀 Diva Distribution - .NET 8 Edition